Dasharo/docs/docs/dasharo-tools-suite/documentation/features.md

 ![error-0x13](../images/error-0x13.png)

 You probably performed an update using a deprecated version of Dasharo Tools Suite and have not disabled BIOS lock.
-Do not worry, nothing bad has happened.
-If you backed up your old firmware, do the following steps:

-1. Reboot your device and turn off BIOS lock (you can find this option in [Dasharo Security Options](../../dasharo-menu-docs/dasharo-system-features.md#dasharo-security-options) as `BIOS boot medium lock`).
-1. Boot the DTS you backed up your old firmware with and choose option 3, which will restore it.
+If you backed up your old firmware, there is still a possibility to restore it.

-1. After restoring the firmware, perform another update, but make sure you are using the [latest Dasharo Tools Suite version](https://github.com/Dasharo/meta-dts/releases/latest) (new DTS has tools to protect you from such issues).
+Please follow steps described in the

-If you used `flashrom` as described in [Local firmware update](#local-firmware-update), flash the firmware again, but make sure the BIOS lock is turned off this time.
+[Local firmware update](#local-firmware-update) section to restore the default firmware and flash the new firmware again, but make sure the BIOS lock is turned off this time.

 ## EC transition